KNMI/knmiR/README.md

 General
 -------

-The data can be downloaded ususally in the following scheme `Dataset(location, period, ...)`.
+The data can be downloaded ususally in the following scheme `Dataset(var, location, period, ...)`.
 The `location` can have the following forms:

 -   `integer` identifying the station (in the case of station data)
 -   `SpatialPoint` closest station (grid box) time series in the case of station (gridded) data